 In your garden, under trees at the edge of your property, or along shaded areas of your house — it’s time to grow mushrooms at home with the wine cap mushroom!

 Do you like mushrooms?
 Do you buy them at the store and think they are a little too expensive?

 Or do you have a garden and want to grow some gourmet mushrooms in the shade of your plants?
 Interested in growing your own but you don’t know how?
-You can start with the wine cap mushroom for simplicity.
+You can grow mushrooms at home and start with the wine cap mushroom for simplicity.

 Jump into summer and add fun guys in your garden with the wine cap mushroom!